bitaps-com/mnemonic-offline-tool/BIP/mnemonic-improvement.md

 [BIP39 Dice word list](https://bitaps.com/dice/wordlist)

+### BIP39 checksum

+BIP39 describes an algorithm for converting a secret value (BIP32 seed) into a mnemonic code.
+This algorithm provides the calculation of the checksum, which is written at the end and affects the last word in the code.
+This checksum is excessive since there is no practical benefit from it.
+The number of bits in a checksum is so small that it does not allow you to restore the word order in case it is lost.
+In the case of a typo, the BIP39 wordlist itself allows you to correct it.
+Additionally, the presence of a checklist makes it impossible to generate a mnemonic phrase manually for wallets that strictly control checksum.
+The checksum MUST be adjusted on the fly by Wallets to enable manually generation and protect privacy with the opportunity for plausible deniability.

 ### Splitting mnemonic code

 The mnemonic phrase is inherently a backup of access to the wallet.
 To ensure reliable backup storage developed